SFB-ELAINE/WebProv/README.md

 heroku addons:create graphenedb:dev-free --app $app
 ```

-Then, using the online dashboard, connect this repository to GitHub for automatic deployments on merge.
+Then, using the online dashboard, connect this repository to GitHub for automatic deployments on merge by clicking `Enable Automatic Deploys`.
 Once this connection is made, merged PRs will automatically be deployed.
+> This requires admin access to the repository.

+The last step is determining the domain of the deployed backend and inserting that url into the frontend so that the deployed frontend is pointing at the correct location.
+Within `Netlify`, go to `Settings` > `Build & deploy` > `Environment` > `Environment variables` and then set `BACKEND_URL` to whatever url the backend is deployed at (ex. `https://web-prov-backend.herokuapp.com/`).

+### Frontend
+The frontend is currently being deployed using `Netlify`.
+The following instructions can be used to create the `Netlify` application.
+1. Create a `New site from Git`.
+1. Click `Continuous Deployment` > `GitHub`.
+1. Find the repository.
+1. Set the build command to `npm run build-frontend`.
+1. Set the publish directory to `_site`.
+1. Leave all other settings at their default values and click `Deploy site`.

+Whenever new commits are merged into `master`, the frontend will be built and deployed.

 ## Dependencies/Acknowledgements
 - [@types/d3](https://www.npmjs.com/package/@types/d3) (MIT)